Kyra15/ThriftStore/README.md

   - There should be some way of viewing who added stuff n when like pwp log (PCI compliant!!!!!)
   - There should be something in the corner with the current users name
   - Search based off of tags
-  - Create new user or edit user information
+  - Create new user
-  - email recovery?
+  - fast api??????